Architecture of Philadelphia: Skyscrapers

 Numerous steel and concrete skyscrapers were constructed in the first two decades of the 20th century.
 In the 1920s construction continued with skyscrapers such as the Aldine Trust Building, the Lewis Tower, the Drake Hotel, the Ben Franklin House and the Rittenhouse Plaza.
 In the early 1930s 30th Street Station, Convention Hall, and the Franklin Institute were constructed.
 In 1932 the United States' first International style skyscraper was built.
 The 631,006 sq.ft.
 PSFS Building, which was designed by George Howe and William Lescaze, was topped with the Philadelphia Savings Fund Society's initials in 27 ft red neon letters and is decorated with custom made interior detailing.

-In the late 1980s and early 1990s large glass and granite skyscrapers were built in Center City.
+In the late 1980s and early 1990s, large glass and granite skyscrapers were built in Center City.
 The largest skyscraper was Liberty Place.
 Consisting of the 945-ft (288 m) One Liberty Place, the 848-ft (258 m) Two Liberty Place and a smaller hotel, Liberty Place was the first building taller than Philadelphia's City Hall.
 Before construction began, the Philadelphia City Council had given permission for buildings to be taller than City Hall to encourage skyscraper development along Market Street.
 Liberty Place was designed by Helmut Jahn, who combined historical architecture style with post-modern style.
-In the case of Liberty Place, Jahn was influenced by the art deco Chrysler Building.
+In the case of Liberty Place, Jahn was influenced by the art deco Chrysler Building in New York City.
 According to the curse of Billy Penn, which appeared sometime after Liberty Place was constructed, no Philadelphia sports team would win a championship as long as there was a building taller than the statue of William Penn on top of City Hall.
 For a detailed description of Philadelphia's building height "wars," see Thom Nickels' 'Philadelphia Architecture,' published in 2005.

 New office towers also appeared, including the Comcast Center which was the tallest building between 2007 and 2017.
-The Comcast Technology Center then became the tallest skyscraper in Philadelphia and the tallest skyscraper in the United States, outside of Manhattan and Chicago.
+The Comcast Technology Center then became the tallest skyscraper in Philadelphia and the tallest skyscraper in the United States outside of Manhattan and Chicago.
 More skyscrapers, mostly condominiums, are under construction or in-planning such as Waterfront Square, and Mandeville Place.